 PEGNRL 192 Personal Health and Fitness for Life (1 cr.)

-Select 8-12 credits of additional electives designated GA, GE, GH, GI, GP or GS
+Electives to bring the total to a minimum of 120 credits.
+Select 8-12 credits of additional electives designated GA, GE, GH, GI, GP or GS.

 Course may be used to satisfy requirements in other areas including General Education